The Dropout: Release

 The series premiered on March 3, 2022, with the first three episodes available immediately and the rest debuting on a weekly basis on Hulu.
-In international markets, it was released simultaneously via Star content hub on Disney+, on Star+ in Latín America, and on Disney+ Hotstar in India and Southeast Asia.
+In international markets, it was released simultaneously via Star content hub on Disney+, on Star+ in Latin America, and on Disney+ Hotstar in India and Southeast Asia.

 Reception

 Viewership

 According to Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, The Dropout was the ninth most in-demand new show, from March 12–18.
 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, revealed that 499,000 US households watched the series in its first 4 days of streaming.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that The Dropout amassed 255 million minutes of watch time from February 28 to March 6.
 The series later garnered 190 million minutes of watch time from March 28 to April 3, according to Nielsen Media Research.

 The streaming aggregator Reelgood, which tracks real-time data from 5 million U.S. users for original and acquired content across SVOD and AVOD services, announced that The Dropout was the sixth most-watched program during the week of March 23.
 It was later the most-watched television show during the week of March 31.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, stated that The Dropout was the ninth most-streamed television series in the U.S. during the week ending April 3.